Finding refinance and consolidation options for bar study loans is extremely complicated for a very simple reason.

-It seems silly that someone borrowing money to study for the bar exam gets interest rates well above 10%, while an average college freshman can easily find a student loan with an interest rate of under 5%.
+It seems silly that someone borrowing money to study for the bar exam gets interest rates well above 10%, while an average first-year college student can easily find a student loan with an interest rate of under 5%.

 The difference goes back to bankruptcy law.
-Congress has passed special provisions that make student loans nearly impossible to discharge in bankruptcy.
-This is the reason that so many lenders are eager to offer student loans at lower interest rates.
+Congress passed special provisions that make student loans nearly impossible to discharge in bankruptcy.
+This is the reason that so many lenders are eager to offer student loans at low interest rates.
 There is less risk to the lender.

 A bar study loan is different.
 Even though it was used to study, the lenders have much less protection.
 Because there is more risk associated with the loan, the interest rate is higher.
-Loaning money to jobless, unlicensed attorneys is a risky venture, so lenders jack the rates up to ensure profits.
+Loaning money to jobless, unlicensed attorneys is risky, so lenders increase the rates to ensure profits.

-Rather than treating your bar study loan as a student loan, it is probably more accurate to view it as a personal loan.
+Rather than treating your bar study loan as a student loan, view it as a personal loan.
 Even though it cannot be consolidated or refinanced like other student loans, there are other ways to lower the interest rate.